kludge-cs/flussomodoro/ROADMAP.md

 # Prototype 3

 - [ ] Local database infrastructure for Kanban and Eisenhower's Box
+  - [ ] Switch from Diesel DSL to rusqlite or raw queries
 - [ ] Add Kanban and Eisenhower's Box
 - [ ] Link Kanban to Eisenhower's Box and Counter to allow task importing and session management